Updated: Nov 20

-This post was adapted from episode 11 of the Nourished & Free podcast.
+This post was adapted from episode 11: "Why BMI is Flawed" of the Nourished & Free podcast.

 Body Mass Index (BMI) is a tool often used in medical settings to determine one’s overall weight status.
 But while it may be used by many medical professionals, BMI is flawed.

 If you’ve ever been to the doctor, you’ve likely been told by a health professional what your BMI is.
 If your BMI was “too high”, my guess is you were told you need to lose weight.
 Doesn’t matter if all other health markers were perfect—if that one number was off, you were told to fix it.

 Additionally, the 2020-2025 Dietary Guidelines encourage Americans to maintain a “healthy body weight” and make a point to highlight that 74% of US citizens “have overweight or obesity”, which is then followed by advisements on how to lose weight.